Tempo logotype

 How do Dotwork and Tempo compare?

 Dotwork is an AI-native intelligence platform that captures organizational decisions and surfaces context across teams.
-Its model is a graph – people, decisions, projects, and the conversations that produced them.
-The pitch: Institutional knowledge that's searchable and tied to who said what.
-Dotwork is a standalone platform with native Jira integration.
-It provides strategic portfolio management, capacity and resource planning, capitalization, and investment tracking from the intent layer downward – but does not provide execution-layer time tracking or granular line-by-line timesheet auditing like Tempo.
+Its model is a graph of people, decisions, projects, and the conversations that produced them: institutional knowledge made searchable and tied to who said what.
+Beyond decision capture, Dotwork also offers strategic portfolio management, capacity and resource planning, and investment tracking, all aimed at what gets decided rather than what gets executed in Jira.

 What each solution is best for